After making these buttermilk chocolate cupcakes, you will no longer wonder how bakeries and pastry shops make their cupcakes look so perfect.

 Fill a disposable piping bag and use whichever tip you like ( I used a #2D tip) and slowly, but smoothly pipe out the frosting like this:

 Ta dah!!
 Now, wasn’t that easy?
 If it’s not “perfect,” don’t worry, practice is all you need.
-Mine don’t always come out exactly how I’d like, but once they’re all finished, they always seem to look better!
+My buttermilk chocolate cupcakes don’t always come out exactly how I’d like, but once they’re all finished, they always seem to look better!

 You can add powdered sugar, sprinkles or whatever decorations you like, but I like to keep it simple.
 You can also just eye how much batter you put in each cupcake liner using a tablespoon, and spread the icing on top with a knife.
 It may not look as pretty, but I guarantee they’ll taste the same!